EMU UCiP

 Most commenters provide their speakers with a short summary of their critiques a couple of weeks before the talk.
 This gives the speaker some time to consider responses.
 It is considered very uncouth for the speaker to change their initial talk in line with the comments, but it is equally uncouth to blindside a speaker.
 Thus, I strongly recommend you get in contact with your speaker as soon as possible, and you provide them with some idea the line your critiques will take a week or two before the presentation.

-Click here to download this year's UCiP Schedule.
+Click here to download a pdf of the 2024 UCiP Schedule.